Urban Gardening: How to Build a Raised Bed for Square Foot Gardening

 Raised bed gardening works because your giving your plants everything they need to thrive.
-Apparently, plants' root systems don't really benefit from going any deeper than 6 inches as long as they have enough nutrients available.
-This means you can grow just about anything in only 6" of soil.
-I say 'just about anything' because root veggies like carrots and potatoes pose a small problem: they grow deeper than six inches.
-There is a way around this, it just requires a bit more planning.
+It has been shown that root systems don't really benefit from going any deeper than 6 inches as long as they have enough nutrients available.
+Root veggies like carrots and potatoes can also grow in raised beds.

 Great For Urban Living

 This compact and easy garden plan makes it ideal for urban living.
 The design is relatively maintenance free so it works even if you don't have a lot of time to spend on it every day.
 There may be an occasional weed to pull now and again, but most of your time spent on your garden will be harvesting the fruits of your (very little) labor.
-It is quite surprising the amount of veggies you can grow in just a 4x4 foot square.
-Imagine having fresh salad greens everyday of the week for the whole family without having to do any work.
-You get the benefits of knowing where your food came from, the pleasure to eat the product of your work, and you can free up some money tied up in your budget.
+It is quite surprising the amount of veggies you can grow in just a 4 by 4 foot square.
+You get the benefit of knowing where your food came from, the pleasure of eating it, and even get to free up some money up in the budget.